 "Energiewende" is Germany's energy transition policy, marking a shift from coal and nuclear towards green power sources.
-The project has divided voters over rising costs and negligible benefits for the environment.
+The project has divided citizens over rising costs and negligible benefits for the environment.

 If these figures prove correct, they would translate into not a weekly, but a daily serving of ice cream, and then some.

 Since 2000, German households have seen their electricity bills double.
-With 30 cents per KWh, prices are almost twice as high as in France, and 40 percent higher than the EU average.
+With 30 cents per KWh, prices in 2017 were almost twice as high as in France, and 40 percent higher than the EU average.

 That is largely due to generous subsidies for producers of renewable energy, from home owners with solar panels on their rooftops, to operators of wind farms and biomass plants.